Pannoniae/cluster_cli/Readme.md

 }
 </pre>

-If using the LocalNode.jar then you will be asked for the last part of the IP address.
+If using the LocalNode-?.?.?.jar then you will be asked for the last part of the IP address.

+If using NetNode-?.?.?.jar you can either supply the Host IP address as an argument or you will be asked to input the Host IP address as a string.